edurbrito/master-thesis-ut/proof-of-concept/openwrt-builder/README.md

-# OpenWRT Builder Docker Image
+# OpenWrt Builder Docker Image

-This directory contains the Dockerfile and supporting files for building the OpenWRT Builder Docker image.
-The image is based on the official Ubuntu image and contains all the necessary steps and tools to build OpenWRT.
+This directory contains the Dockerfile and supporting files for building the OpenWrt Builder Docker image.
+The image is based on the official Ubuntu image and contains all the necessary steps and tools to build OpenWrt.

 ## Building the Image